particle-iot/docs/src/content/reference/firmware.md

  * ADC_SampleTime_71Cycles5: Sample time equal to 71.5 cycles
  * ADC_SampleTime_239Cycles5: Sample time equal to 239.5 cycles

- On Photon, this parameter can be one of the following values:
+ On the Photon and Electron, this parameter can be one of the following values:

  * ADC_SampleTime_3Cycles: Sample time equal to 3 cycles
  * ADC_SampleTime_15Cycles: Sample time equal to 15 cycles